Life and a death sentence in rebel-held Damascus

 Foreign fighters began arriving.
 "From Jordan, Libya, Tunis.
 I even met a Chechen," she said, adding they were few in numbers.
 "Maybe a few dozen or so."

-The uprising around her turned into a full-fledged civil war, forcing everyone in the neighborhood to choose sides.
+The uprising around her turned into a full-fledged civil war, forcing everyone in the neighbourhood to choose sides.

 Hind saw no reason to support the rebels, who she blamed for ruining years of stability.
 "Things were fine.
 Life was good," she said.
 "I reminded (the rebels) every time they complained about food prices.
 'You don't want to pay 200 pounds for a bag of chick peas?
 Why did you do this, then?'"